HeardLibrary/digital-scholarship/computer/index.md

 Topics include:
 - The directory tree
-- The cloud
-- Downloads
+- File Explorer
+- Copying vs. moving files
+- Cloud services for files

 Go to Lesson 2: Directories [for Mac](directories-mac/) or [for Windows](directories-windows/)